univention/decision-records/nubus/deployment/0016-udm-extensions-restart.md

 - Good, because the same mechanism can be used on UCS, reducing maintenance effort.
 - Bad, because it requires the update process or operator to know the addresses of all running instances.
   That may not be possible for an init container of e.g., a bundled integration.
+- Bad, because it won't help to restart the UMC and the UDM Transformer.

 ### Do not support configuration changes at runtime